wimpysworld/stream-sprout/README.md

 #### Pull the container

-The Stream Sprout container image is available from the GitHub Container Registry.
+The Stream Sprout container image is available from the GitHub Container Registry for amd64 and arm64.
 To pull the latest container image:

 ```shell